smnorris/bcdata/README.md

 `export BCDATA_CACHE=/path/to/bcdata_cache`

-Force a cache refresh by deleting the files in the cache or the entire cache folder.
+The cache will automatically refresh after 30 days - force a cache refresh by deleting the files in the cache or the entire cache folder.

 ## Usage